alapanme/Robot-Framework/README.md

 # Robot Framework
-Robot Framework is a generic open source automation framework.
+Robot Framework is a generic open-source automation framework.
 Robot Framework is open and extensible and can be integrated with virtually any other tool to create powerful and flexible automation solutions.
+Robot Framework has easy syntax, utilizing human-readable keywords.

 # Blogs written
 - [How to install Robot Framework on MAC](https://testersdock.com/robot-framework-install-mac/)